directus/directus/.changeset/shy-seahorses-sparkle.md

 "docs": patch
 ---

-Fixed the SSO SAML examples
+Made some corrections to the SSO SAML examples